Freie Radikale und die Haut: Entstehung, Schäden und Gegenmaßnahmen

 Classification

 Free radicals don't require dramatic exposure.
-They are formed daily – at every step before UV-exposed sun.
+They form daily – at every step of sun exposure.

 Enzymes: Superoxide dismutase (SOD) converts superoxide to hydrogen peroxide; catalase and glutathione peroxidase further neutralize this to water.
-Non-enzymatic: Glutathione (intracellular master antioxidant), Vitamin C (hydrophilic phase), Vitamin E (membrane lipids), Ubiquinol (mitochondrial).
-This system is redundant and interconnected – and exhaustible.
+Non-enzymatic: Glutathione (main intracellular antioxidant), Vitamin C (hydrophilic phase), Vitamin E (membrane lipids), Ubiquinol (mitochondrial).
+This system is redundant and networked – and exhaustible.

 Morning: Antioxidants (Vitamin C + E + Ferulic Acid) + SPF.
-This protects the skin from ROS formation and neutralizes existing radicals.
-Diet: Polyphenols (berries, green tea, dark chocolate), Vitamin C and E from natural sources support the systemic antioxidant network.
-Sleep: During sleep, repair processes (DNA repair, cell regeneration) occur – adequate sleep is an underestimated anti-aging measure.
+This protects the skin from ROS formation and neutralizes emerging radicals.
+Nutrition: Polyphenols (berries, green tea, dark chocolate), Vitamin C and E from natural sources support the systemic antioxidant network.
+Sleep: Repair processes (DNA repair, cell regeneration) occur during sleep – sufficient sleep is an underestimated anti-aging measure.

 Are all free radicals harmful?